digitalfabrik/integreat-app/README.md

 ## Bug reporting
 You can [view our issues](https://issues.integreat-app.de/projects/IGAPP) or [create new ones](https://issues.integreat-app.de/secure/CreateIssue!default.jspa) on our jira.

-## Pull requests
-Please take a look at our [conventions](docs/conventions.md).

-To merge a pull request,
-* at least two approvals are required.
-* tests, linting and flow have to succeed.

 ## Further Reading
 More information on both the webapp and the native app specifically can be found in the [web documentation](web/docs) and the [app documentation](native/docs).